jeka-dev/jeka/README.md

 * Possibility to run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file
 * Possibility to write nothing-at-all for building projects (just relying on convention and/or IDE meta-data files)

+## Overcoming the shortcomings
+One believes that the verbosity and the static typed nature of Java make it hardly suitable for expressing builds.
+Jerkar tends to prove the opposite :
+* Jerker transparently compiles the java build classes prior to execute them.
+This step is very quick, Jerkar velocity does not suffer from this 'extra' step
+* Jerkar heavily relies on convention and sensitive defaults : you only need to specify what is not 'standard'
+* Jerkar features fluent APIs whose allow to express tasks in a very concise way.
+Jerkar build classes are close to Gradle script concision (and even more in certain cases)

 # Main features
 Jerkar provides what a self respecting modern build system must and more :
+* Provides both APIs and a command line tool.
 * Powerfull dependency management (back-ended by Ivy so compatible with Maven repositories)
 * Publication on Ivy or Maven repositories
 * Multi-project support